Continuous casting: Startup and control of the process

 Overall casting speed can be adjusted by altering the amount of metal in the tundish, via the ladle slide gate.
-The PLC can also set the mould oscillation rate and the rate of mould powder feed, as well as the flow of water in the cooling sprays within the strand.
-Computer control also allows vital casting data to be transmitted to other manufacturing centres (particularly the steelmaking furnaces), allowing their work rates to be adjusted to avoid 'overflow' or 'underrun' of product.
+The PLC can also set the mold oscillation rate and the rate of mold powder feed, as well as the flow of water in the cooling sprays within the strand.
+Computer control also allows vital casting data to be transmitted to other manufacturing centres (particularly the steelmaking furnaces), allowing their work rates to be adjusted to avoid "overflow" or "underrun" of product.

 Problems

 Contamination by oxygen

-While the large amount of automation helps produce castings with no shrinkage and little segregation, continuous casting is of no use if the metal is not clean beforehand, or becomes 'dirty' during the casting process.
-One of the main methods through which hot metal may become dirty is by oxidation, which occurs rapidly at molten metal temperatures (up to 1700 °C for steel); inclusions of gas, slag or undissolved alloys may also be present.
+While the large amount of automation helps produce castings with no shrinkage and little segregation, continuous casting is of no use if the metal is not clean beforehand, or becomes "dirty" during the casting process.
+One of the main methods through which hot metal may become dirty is by oxidation, which occurs rapidly at molten-metal temperatures (up to 1700 °C for steel); inclusions of gas, slag, or undissolved alloys may also be present.
 To prevent oxidation, the metal is isolated from the atmosphere as much as possible.
-To achieve this, exposed liquid metal surfaces are covered – by the shrouds, or in the case of the ladle, tundish and mould, by synthetic slag.
+To achieve this, exposed liquid-metal surfaces are covered – by the shrouds, or in the case of the ladle, tundish, and mold, by synthetic slag.
 In the tundish, any inclusions that are less dense than the liquid metal – gas bubbles, other slag or oxides, or undissolved alloys – may also float to the surface and be trapped in the slag layer.
-While the tundish and mold fill for the first time at the start of a casting run, the liquid is badly contaminated with oxygen and the first items produced are typically quarantined or diverted to customers who do not require top-quality material.
+While the tundish and mold fill for the first time at the start of a casting run, the liquid is badly contaminated with oxygen, and the first items produced are typically quarantined or diverted to customers who do not require top-quality material.

 Upcasting solves this problem by forming a continuous product from a metal (e.g. copper or silver) seed (e.g. metal rod).